Seandor/Think-Angularjs/notes.md

 ### Components
 Components only control their own view and data, it never modify data or DOM outside their own scope(Modifying creates side-effects that lead to chaos).
 Therefore, Angular components always use isolate scope.

+Components are like restricted version of directives.

+### Publish-subscribe design pattern
+Publishers send messages to subscribers on a common channel.

+- Publishers:
+    - Mark messages with a classification
+    - Don't know subscribers of if there are any
+- Subscribers:
+    - Sign up to listen for messages with a particular classification
+    - Don't know publishers or if there are any

+**In Angular, the common channel is scope.
+Messages are events that can hold data.**

+### `$rootScope.$emit` versus `$rootScope.$broadcast`
+The $rootScope Object has the identical $emit, $broadcast, $on methods, but they work slightly differently to how $scope implements them.
+As $rootScope has no $parent, using an $emit would be pointless, right?
+Nope, instead, $rootScope.$emit will fire an event for all $rootScope.$on listeners only.
+The interesting part is that $rootScope.$broadcast will notify all $rootScope.$on as well as $scope.$on listeners, subtle but very important difference if you want to avoid issues in your application.